Board Nomination Application

 Our mission is “to promote and protect the public’s health in New York State through professional development, networking, advocacy, and education.”
 Specifically, we advocate for policies at the national, state, and regional levels that support equity in health status and an end to health disparities for all New Yorkers.
 To increase our impact, over the past few years we have expanded our public health partnerships throughout the state.
 We now actively collaborate with the New York State Association of County Health Officials, the New York State Association for Rural Health, the National Environmental Health Association, the Western New York Public Health Alliance, and, most recently, we merged with the Public Health Association of New York City (PHANYC) to increase awareness and advocate for requisite budgetary and policy initiatives to benefit all New Yorkers.
 Our Policy and Advocacy committee promotes and advances our legislative agenda each year.
 Please click here to learn more.

 Board membership affords the opportunity to expand your network and lend your voice to advocate for public health.
-The Board of Directors holds monthly virtual meetings and in-person meetings twice a year, though in-person meetings are temporarily on hold due to the COVID-19 pandemic.
+The Board of Directors holds monthly virtual meetings and in-person meetings twice a year, though in-person meetings may be converted to virtual due to the COVID-19 pandemic.
 Board members report their monthly commitment to be around eight to ten hours per month – of course you are always welcomed to be more active.
 More information on Board Member Roles and Responsibilities is included at the end of this document.

-To apply, please submit your resume or CV and a cover letter describing your qualifications, your interest in seeking a board position, and how you plan to contribute to advance our mission to Brett Harris at firstname.lastname@example.org no later than February 19, 2021.
+To apply, please submit your resume or CV and a cover letter describing your qualifications, your interest in seeking a board position, and how you plan to contribute to advance our mission to Brett Harris at firstname.lastname@example.org no later than February 28th, 2022.
 Any application missing one of these pieces will be considered incomplete and will not be reviewed.
+Please indicate the position for which you are applying in the subject of the email.

 If you do not feel you are in a position to run for our board of directors but want to get involved with NYSPHA, we are also seeking members for our committees.
-We have active committees in Policy and Advocacy, Membership and Communications, Board and Staff Development, Event Planning and Education, and Fund Development.
+We have active committees in Policy and Advocacy, Membership and Communications, Public Health in Action, Board and Staff Development, Event Planning and Education, and Fund Development.
 Please click here for more information.

 For questions about the board application process or if interested in joining any of our committees, please contact Brett Harris at email@example.com.